kevinnadar22/URL-Shortener-V2/README.md

 ## Description

+>__Now this bot can be used by users also.
+Only admin has access to channel support.
+Bot Owner API will be used in channel post converting.
+You can restrict users from using this bot by setting env `IS_PRIVATE` to True__

 __This Is Just An Simple Advance Shortener and Converter Bot Completely Rewritten Version Of [URL Shortener](https://github.com/t2links/URL-Shortener-bot)__

 __Just Send Any Link To Short.
 It Will Short To Droplink Link or Save it to your MDisk Account__